syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 }
 {% endhighlight %}

-Here, the data form is loaded with field from dictionary.
+Here, the dataform is loaded with field from dictionary.

 You can download the source code of this demo from [GenerateDataFormItemsForDictionary](https://github.com/SyncfusionExamples/generate-dataformitems-for-dictionary-loaded-in-xamarin-dataform)